Why thermal reliability now defines AI data center ROI.

 As highlighted in recent industry analysis, GPU assets increasingly need to deliver six years or more of productive life to meet modern ROI expectations.
 Every efficiency loss accelerates depreciation, compresses usable life, and forces earlier capital refresh.

-Thermal paste pump-out and re-pasting cycles directly violate this model.
+PCM pump-out and re-work cycles directly violate this model.
 Rework is disruptive, labor-intensive, and increasingly incompatible with large-scale AI operations.
 More critically, it introduces variability — exactly what hyperscalers and colocation tenants are trying to eliminate.
+Pump-out and re-work are unacceptable in the new GPU depreciation economics.

 OEMs and end users adopting Carbice Pad as their critical thermal interface are already demonstrating the ability to exceed the traditional six-year value cascade.
-By eliminating thermal degradation as a failure mode, they are stabilizing performance, energy efficiency, and predictability — turning GPUs back into long-life economic assets rather than fragile consumables.
+By eliminating thermal degradation as a failure mode, they are stabilizing performance, energy efficiency, and predictability, turning GPUs back into long-life economic assets rather than fragile consumables.

 Why Carbice Changes the Thermal Equation